 In [27], the authors mention a systematic pointing bias in both the x and y directions for all subjects performing a target hitting experiment.
 The presence of this bias contrasts with an assumption made in the model of [4] that, spatial errors being symmetric, the optimal choice of x and y should be in the middle of the circular target.

 The proposed model shows that this simplifying assumption does not hold.
 Indeed, as illustrated in Figures 2 and 3, the optimal strategy to reach a target significantly changes depending on the relative position of the starting point and the target point.
-As a consequence, when aiming at a large target in the center of the saggital plane in front of himself/herself, an optimal subject would not aim at the center of the target.
+As a consequence, when aiming at a large target in the center of the sagittal plane in front of himself/herself, an optimal subject would not aim at the center of the target.
 The optimal aiming point depends on the function relating movement cost to aiming point location, which itself depends on the musculoskeletal system of the subject.
 This explains why the bias differs from one subject to the other.

 Figures 2 and 3 are obtained in a 2D case with a 1D target whereas Dean's experiments were performed in 3D for a circular target.
 Nevertheless, the asymmetry resulting from the proposed model would also be present in a 3D model.